mighty-gerbils/gerbil/doc/guide/build.md

 $ ./build.ss
 ```

 After the initial dependency graph generation, we can build during development by reusing the dependency graph and simply invoking ./build.ss.
-You only need to generate a new depency graph if your import sets change.
+You only need to generate a new dependency graph if your import sets change.

 ## Building static executables